 Question: "Are Jews saved because they are God's chosen people?
-Do Jews have to believe in Jesus Christ to be saved?"
+Will Jews go to Heaven even if they do not trust in Jesus?"

 Answer: Jesus said, “I am the way, the truth, and the life; no one comes to the Father but by Me” (John 14:6).
 The “no one” He referred to includes Jews and Gentiles.
 Jews are not saved because they are God’s chosen people, but because they believe in Jesus Christ as their true Messiah.
 There are many Messianic Jews who have accepted Yeshua (the Hebrew word for “Jesus”) as their Messiah.

 However, there is no doubt that the Jews are still God’s chosen people.
 “For you are a holy people unto the LORD your God: the LORD your God hath chosen you to be a special people unto himself, above all people that are upon the face of the earth.
 The LORD did not set his love upon you, nor choose you, because you were more in number than any people; for you were the fewest of all people: But because the LORD loved you, and because he would keep the oath which he had sworn unto your fathers…” (Deuteronomy 7:6-8).

 From all the nations and people on the earth, why exactly did God “choose” the Jews?
 John Gill, in his Exposition of the Entire Bible, says the Jews were “chosen for special service and worship, and to enjoy special privileges and benefits, civil and religious; though they were not chosen to special grace…or eternal glory.”
 The Jews were chosen to be a blessing to all the nations of the earth (Genesis 12).
 The Jews were chosen to be a light to the Gentiles.
 So then, are all Jews “saved” just because they are Jews?